pverscha/phd_thesis/15-chapter_7_other_projects.md

 \newpage

-### Efficiently sharing data between different threads in the browser
+### Efficiently exploiting parallelism in modern web applications

 #### Introduction
 JavaScript is one of the most popular programming languages at this point in time.